-Kate is CEO of Women 2.0 and Founding Partner of W Fund.
-She’s lived in the tech startup world for over 15 years, and has played an active leadership role in the women in tech ecosystem for over a decade, having led a global organization focused on women in technology and entrepreneurship as its President for several years prior to coming to Women 2.0 in 2016.
+She’s lived in the tech startup world for over 15 years, and has played an active leadership role in the women in tech ecosystem for over a decade, having led a global, 60+ chapter organization focused on women in technology and entrepreneurship as its President for several years prior to coming to Women 2.0 in 2016.

-Kate has spoken at and been featured in numerous places, including SXSWi, Collision Conference, Fast Company’s Innovation Uncensored, IBT, MSNBC, TechCrunch and Al Jazeera America and writes for Forbes.
+Kate has spoken at and been featured in numerous places, including SXSWi, Collision Conference, Fast Company’s Innovation Uncensored, IBT, MSNBC, TechCrunch, the BBC and Al Jazeera America.

 She holds BAs in Political Science and African American History from the University of Rochester, an MBA from Goizueta Business School at Emory University and an MA in International Relations from the Fletcher School at Tufts University.

 When she’s not doing all *that*, she’s a very non-professional (but adventurous!) athlete, an equally as non-professional musician, can be found outdoors in any weather — skiing, biking, hiking, sailing — loves a good meal with bubbly, craft beer and good friends, hilariousness and life.
 She tries hard to read when she can, non-fiction only.
-Her husband is a startup-web-developer-turned-beer-guy and they now live on a hops farm in Upstate New York with their two boys.
+Her husband is a startup-web-developer-turned-beer-guy and they live on a hops farm in Upstate New York with their two boys.
 She can be found on Twitter at @just_kate.